To Add on to the Add-On Series…

-Last time I wrote about the 4 most popular ways people add square footage to their properties (Click here for that post.)
-This post will dive deeper into “The Rear Addition”.
+We’ve compiled the four most popular ways people add square footage to their properties (Click here for that post.)
+This post will dive deeper into “The Rear Addition.”

 Here’s a quick recap of the advantages of rear additions:

-• Create favorable geometry with the backyard.
-A rear addition most likely will create a spot of outdoor living space that is protected on 2 sides and can become a lovely protected outdoor living area.
+- Create favorable geometry with the backyard.
+A rear addition most likely will create a spot of outdoor living space that is protected on two sides and can become a lovely protected outdoor living area.
 The addition can create a cozier and more private backyard.

-• Potentially more efficient use of square footage.
-1-story homes don’t have stairwells.
+- Potentially more efficient use of square footage.
+One-story homes don’t have stairwells.
 Stairwells are in essence vertical hallways, and they require 70-100 square feet on each level.

 I thought it would be fun to analyze two rear additions that SoBo built, and to highlight some of the considerations in the design.